crankyMagician/cranky-magic-site/README.md

 Our API system provides these INCREDIBLE powers:

+- 🪄 **Environment-Aware Configuration** - Automatically adapts to development, staging, or production realms!
+- 🔄 **Automatic Caching & Invalidation** - Data updates EXACTLY when it should, not before, not after!
-- 🪄 **Automatic Loading & Error States** - No more manual tracking of API status!
+- 🏃‍♂️ **Automatic Loading & Error States** - No more tracking loading or error states by hand like a PEASANT!
-- 🔄 **Caching & Invalidation** - Data refreshes EXACTLY when it should!
-- 🔮 **Automatic Re-fetching** - Keep your data fresh without lifting a finger!
-- ⚡ **Optimistic Updates** - Update UI before the server confirms for LIGHTNING FAST experience!
+- ⚡ **Optimistic Updates** - UI updates INSTANTLY, even before the server knows what happened!
-- ✨ **Normalized Cache** - Data stored efficiently, no duplicates!
-- 🛡️ **TypeScript Support** - Type safety that would make Dumbledore proud!
+- 🧠 **Request Deduplication** - Multiple components can request the same data without duplicate API calls!
+- 🔄 **Auto-Refetching** - Data refreshes after window focus, network reconnection, or at intervals you define!
+- 🛡️ **Token Management** - Automatic handling of authentication tokens and token expiration!
+- 📊 **Analytics Integration** - Seamless tracking of API calls, errors, and performance!

 ### 🔍 Analytics Tracking Magic 🧙‍♂️
 Track user actions with mystical precision!